KlajdiZmalaj/inoscripta-news/README.md

 # How to use:

-Write these commands in project terminal to build / stop the app (you can use Makefile or just use docker cmds)
+Write these commands in project terminal to build / stop the app (you can use Makefile or just use docker cmds).

+After you run the app you will find some random news from the second source (default) but you can change and filter them from the menu on the left side

 ### Build and start the containers: